gerryw1389/gerryw1389.github.io/_posts/2022-11-04-data-sources-module.md

 Note that is one of the [official ways](https://developer.hashicorp.com/terraform/language/modules/develop/composition#data-only-modules) to use Terraform.

+Note: You can see the code for this post on [my Github repo](https://github.com/gerryw1389/terraform-modules/tree/main/data-sources).
+{: .notice--success}

 ### To Resolve:

 1. First create a module called 'data_sources' or something like that.
 Mine is here => [data-sources](https://github.com/gerryw1389/terraform-modules/tree/main/data-sources)